You can run away from anything, but you can't run away from yourself

 Did you ever meet someone whose mind you could read?
 Just like that, as easy as breathing?
 I don’t mean ‘I knew you’d want to see the dessert menu’; I mean their whole life.
 Childhood, schooling, travels, career, relationships, thoughts and feelings.
 When you know all of that in an instant, when the blink of an eye yields a split second glance, and a subtle facial expression can tell you essays and volumes of stories and conversations, and you know all of it, immediately and innately.
 Like the fastest processing computer, or the greatest chess Grand Master.
 All the reasoning and understanding, history and empathy, rationalising and moralising, all done, in that instant, and the answer, is Yes.
 From then on that chemistry has fostered another level of connection.
 Conversations still happen of course, but they’re largely redundant however fun they are.
 They're garnish.
 Everything is already spoken.
 Sitting and staring and knowing is all that’s required now.
 That’s the end of your life as you knew it, and your first steps into a larger world.

 Rounding Lands End was a symbolic moment for this journey.
 The whole of the southern path done, every delicious metre from Studland to Lands End.
 The hand drawn red pencil line on my map satisfyingly complete all along the southern coast to the very most westerly tip of our glorious island.
 Not only geographically and physically but emotionally turning the corner, hopeful and expectant, it meant hopefully having the prevailing winds behind me for the remainder of the path all the way to Minehead.
-The anticipation of some of Cornwall’s most iconic sights lay ahead, the atmosphere of this ship-wrecking coastline, imbued with the pioneering character of explorers, gazing at the Atlantic to what lies beyond, and also the metaphorical sight of the finish line for the first time: I was now running to Minehead.
+The expectation of some of Cornwall’s most iconic sights lay ahead, the atmosphere of this ship-wrecking coastline, imbued with the pioneering character of explorers, gazing at the Atlantic to what lies beyond, and also the metaphorical sight of the finish line for the first time: I was now running to Minehead.
 I’d turned the corner towards ‘home’ and The End.

 Beautiful Sennen Cove passes before you know it.
 What a place to live that must be.
 I’d like to run a little coffee shop there.
 It would maybe sell creams teas too.
 A swim in the sea before breakfast, a run or a climb in the evening, then sit and stare at the ocean until my eyes have had enough.

 Cape Cornwall and Kenidjack follow.
 The crossing tides here change the atmosphere again.
-The power of the Atlantic Ocean hangs heavy in the air, and then the tone changes yet again at the abandoned mines and industrial resonance of Bottalack and Levant.
+The power of the Atlantic Ocean hangs heavy in the air, and then the tone alters yet again at the abandoned mines and industrial resonance of Bottalack and Levant.

 It feels bleak here.
 Exposed and blustery, even on a fine day.
 You can well imagine the buffeting in the winter months.
 Harsh days and bracing conditions in which to live and work.
 In my memory this stretch of path is all gorse and heather.
 Thrift in spring.
 Low lying beaten down grasses that acquiesce in lee of the southwesterlies that ravage Cornwall incessantly through the seasons.

 Man’s influence on the landscape is obvious but it still feels deeply old here.
-Yet wilder still as I pass my favourite climbing crags of Bosigran and Gurnards Head, where the granite stands golden and proud, defiantly facing down the wind and water in a battle of aeons.
-By the time you arrive at the dichotomy of St Ives - a truly beautiful town that’s a pilgrimage for artists, surfers and writers, yet simultaneously ruined by hordes of tourists and seagulls - you’ve already made a journey that gives you such a myriad of different flavours, it’s hard to believe there can be so much more left in North Cornwall, so much that it still has yet to give.
+Then yet wilder still as I pass my favourite climbing crags of Bosigran and Gurnards Head, where the granite stands golden and proud, defiantly facing down the wind and water in a battle of aeons.
+By the time you arrive at the dichotomy of St. Ives - a truly beautiful town that’s a pilgrimage for artists, surfers and writers, yet simultaneously ruined by hordes of tourists and seagulls - you’ve already made a journey that gives you such a myriad of flavours, it’s hard to believe there can be so much more left in North Cornwall, so much that it still has yet to give.
 But it’s only your first steps into a larger world.

 So you connect with this person and you know implicitly, without question or debate, that - living embodiment of all the cliches - you’re somehow meant to be together.
-Simultaneously it’s obvious and astonishing that a ‘soul mate’ exists.
+Simultaneously it’s obvious and astonishing that a soul mate exists.
 A whole greater than the sum of its parts.

 Cornwall has magic in abundance.
 Walk the sands at Godrevy and tell me there’s not something funny going on.
 I don’t really believe in Ley Lines but the atmosphere is just so tangible.
 Hairs stand up.
 How?
 Electricity?
 Why does that happen?
 It’s a beach, just like Long Sands, just like Whitsands and countless gorgeous others, but holy cow there’s something in the air here.
 You can taste it.
-Running through here, my thoughts leap as they always do: cursing my slow minutes per mile and how tired I am already on this section; how long until I can eat my sandwich; is that the tide hitting the rocks at the end of the beach meaning I'll have to double all the way back and then take the more arduous dune path?
+Running through here, my thoughts leap as they always do: cursing my slow minutes per mile and how tired I am already on this section; how long until I can justifiably eat my sandwich; is that the tide hitting the rocks at the end of the beach meaning I'll have to double all the way back and then take the more arduous dune path?
 These thoughts run like streams.
 But then it stops you, physically stops you in your tracks and makes you pause.
 I’m not a tree hugging hippy, but it somehow has you coming to a halt, looking round corners, in rock pools, behind sea stacks, wondering what the sound of silence is and why you have goosebumps and flippin’ ‘eck what is the science behind this?
 Other people can feel this too, right?
-I look for a passerby, and I make eye contact with a woman in her mid 70’s, walking with a dog lead in her hand and a non-existent dog, strikes me as a local, and she smiles at me knowingly.
+I look around for a passerby, and I make eye contact with a woman in her mid 70’s, walking with a dog lead in her hand and a non-existent dog, for some reason she strikes me as a local, and she smiles at me knowingly.
 She has clearly read my mind.

 The bliss of being present in this moment is only equalled in impact by the tragic feeling that it has ended all too soon.
 Not just the hour or the day, but the entire union.
 It is over and you can’t go back.
 Always being conscious that the next time was the last time, and that from the very start you are always ending.
 Stolen time that is so spellbinding it has to be lived to be understood, it has to be relished and savoured, and you know that it can’t last but it is also never, ever enough.
 It is simply not enough to treasure the memory of a perfect time, be that one perfect day and night or a year of magic and delirious happiness.
 Keats said a thing of beauty is a joy forever, but it ends and it leaves a painful void.
 I want the time over and I can’t have it.
 I can wallow briefly in the cherished memories but I cannot create more.
 I think of different things to have said or done, but the time is past.
 I wish I could go back and change things, but it is gone with such crushing finality.
 In the moment I was present and focussed, aware, there was forethought and consideration, anticipation and excited planning even.
 But it wasn’t enough.
 There was surely more I could have done, not only to relish it but to sustain it.
 Life had been a rehearsal for this, every prior relationship was some sort training or practice for this, and now was when it really mattered to be the best version of yourself you could possibly be, and because it meant everything, ultimately, you failed.
 You had life’s winning lottery ticket in your hand and it escaped your grasp.
-Your heart yearns for that time again, but it is not only gone, but it is gone, agonisingly, forever.
+Your heart yearns for that time again, but it is not only gone, it is gone, agonisingly, forever.
 I find myself questioning what the point is, in future life beyond that?